DataDog/integrations-core/riakcs/README.md

 ## Setup
 ### Installation

-The RiakCS check is packaged with the Agent, so simply [install the Agent][1] on your RiakCS nodes.
+The RiakCS check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your RiakCS nodes.

 ### Configuration